gdbots/pbjx-bundle-php/README.md

     public: false
     tags:
       - {name: pbjx.handler, curie: 'acme:blog:command:add-comment'}
+      # multiple pbjx.handler tags are supported
 ```

-> You can of course provide concrete schemas and implementations in libraries as well.
-There are pros and cons to both strategies, the biggest issue is that the schema is not as easily customized at the application level if the library is not developed using mixins.
+> You can of course provide concrete schemas and implementations in libraries.
+> There are pros and cons to both strategies, the biggest issue is that the schema
+> is not as easily customized at the application level if the library is not
+> developed using mixins.

 __Pbjx__ itself is a library built on mixins for `Command`, `Request` and `Event` messages.